comboshreddies/kubectl-line/README.md

 A kubectl wrapper/plugin that enables pipe-streamed execution with automatic parameter propagation.

+Instead of running set of bash kubectl commands in sequence, run them in pipelined workflow.
 Instead of repeating --context, -n, or resource names across multiple commands, you can build pipelined workflows where parameters and resource identifiers flow automatically.

 It reduces repetitive typing and makes complex multi-step kubectl operations easier to express.

-## Simple example - restart all pods in namespace prod with label app=web
+## Ice breaker example - restart all pods in namespace prod with label app=web
 ``` bash
 _ -n prod get pod -l app=web | _ delete pod {{name}}
 ```